SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-11-29-announcing-unity-3d-ui-essentials.markdown

 For the first time ever, Unity has made the new UI system completely open source, allowing developers everywhere to contribute to the development of the new UI system.

-&nbsp;

-Granted this is not the first system they have open sourced but it is certainly the first where they are accepting code back in from the public,&nbsp; in fact several adept devs have already started submitting changes already, check out their UI code repository here:
+Granted this is not the first system they have open sourced but it is certainly the first where they are accepting code back in from the public,  in fact several adept devs have already started submitting changes already, check out their UI code repository here:

 [https://bitbucket.org/Unity-Technologies/ui/overview](https://bitbucket.org/Unity-Technologies/ui/overview "https://bitbucket.org/Unity-Technologies/ui/overview")